Assessing the Value of a College Education: Is It Worth It?

 The message is clear.
 Among other outcomes, college can pave the way for:

-DEVELOPING A SMART APPROACH
+A SMART APPROACH TO COLLEGE SELECTION

 At the same time, Pew states, “Many Americans say they cannot afford to get a four-year degree—or that they just don’t want to.”
 The key, then, is to make college more financially feasible for prospective students.
 So, how can college begin to feel like a viable option for those who enter the process skeptically or tentatively?